This is a beautifully loaded question — the kind that sounds simple until you tug on it and realize it’s actually a philosophical trapdoor.

 4. So yes — the history of History is the future.

-Because the future is shaped by the stories we elevate, the myths we dismantle, the documents we return to, and the principles that we decide still matter.
+The future is shaped by the stories we elevate, the myths we dismantle, the documents we return to, and the principles we decide still matter.

 It’s about the future we’re willing to imagine.